Steal my best tips for your 1 year old’s daily routine! A predictable routine is essential for toddlers and this schedule is perfect for a 1 year old.

 6:15PM – Take puppies on bedtime walk

-7:00PM – With any luck Harper is asleep and Eric and I become couch-burritos and catch up on Netflix.
+7:00PM – With any luck our girl is asleep and my husband and I become couch-burritos and catch up on Netflix.

 Don’t Forget to Pin It For Later!